 How I Built This.
 Half-hour interviews with men and women who have built very successful companies, from Spanx to Sam Adams to Zumba.
 Informative and uplifting, even when some of the explicit philosophy is wrong.

-- To be added to the weekly email list and get access to the latest recommendations, send your email address to DuranteDianne@gmail.com .
+- To be added to the weekly email list, send your email address to DuranteDianne@gmail.com .